LRT in

 Photo by page author

-Southbound F-Line train arrives
+Southbound F-Line train arrives at Orchard station.

 The first of these stations is Orchard station, though like Belleview station this station has a west side platform in addition to the centre platform.
 This station has parking for 48 vehicles, and bike rack space for 6.